Tips For Gardening In Red Clay

 The first way to modify your soil is to adjust the soil at each hole you dig for every plant.

-To do this you want to always dig the hole twice the size of the root ball.
+To do this, you will want to always dig the hole twice the size of the root ball.
 Sometimes you may have to dig a larger hole depending on how compact your clay soil is.
 Once you have dug the hole, you will want to use fifty percent of your native soil and blend it together with soil conditioner.
-Soil conditioner is a mixture of mulch, compost and other organic materials.
-Once you have the two blended together you will use that mix to back-fill the hole.
+Soil conditioner is a mixture of mulch, compost, and other organic materials.
+Once you have the two blended together, you will use that mix to back-fill the hole.

 So, if you have a yard that is hard, red clay and you want to have a beautiful landscape with gardens to remember, you still can!
-It will just take a few extra (and simple!) steps… doing so will enhance your garden’s success and beauty.
-By providing your plants with a rich, well drained planting medium, they will not only grow, they will thrive!
+It will just take a few extra (and simple!) steps, but doing so will enhance your garden’s success and beauty.
+By providing your plants with a rich, well-drained planting medium, they will not only grow, but they will also thrive!